redsanket/spark/external/starling/guide/architecture/index.rst

    by applications using Hive or Pig.
 #. **Purged** - the log has exceeded its retention period and is purged from the system.

-.. note:: The retention policy depends on the data set.
-Generally though, we retain some
-          data between one and two years.

 Error Handling and Recovery